luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 An example of a callbacks file that `is available in the repo <https://github.com/luxonis/depthai/blob/main/callbacks.py>`__ is below

 .. code-block:: python

+    def shouldRun():
+      pass  # Called to determine if the demo shold be running

     def onNewFrame(frame, source):
       pass  # Called when a new frame is available